 Do you prefer classic shapes, or fun patterns?
 Another important decision to be made.
-If you want your kitchen to remain timeless in design, stick with a classic field tile size such as a 3 x 6 in a subway tile layout, or even a 4 x 4 in a straight set pattern.
+If you want your kitchen to remain timeless in design, stick with a classic field tile size.
 Field tile will transcend trends, making your tile backsplash a sustainable design feature.

 However if you are drawn to pattern, specialty shapes can be just as timeless when done right.
 Our specialty tile shapes work well in both color and neutrals, but it is important to consider the impact they will have on your overall design.
 You want to make sure the color and shape you are choosing fits well in not just your kitchen but your entire home.
 The kitchen below has a natural, mid-century inspired feel, and so does the rest of the house.